TamilaCambe/Image-Checker/README.md

  ## Explanation 📑

  <p> Project to train JavaScript!
 Project made to train JavaScript.
-According to the age range, the checker tells the exact age and shows an illustrative photo of a person with the approximate age.
-Is responsive.
+According to the year of birth, the checker informs the exact age and shows an illustrative photo of a person with the approximate age.
+It's responsive.
 <p>

  ## 💻 Technologies used